University of Canberra: Foundation stone

-The foundation stone was unveiled by Prime Minister John Gorton on 28 October 1968.
+The UC foundation stone was unveiled by Prime Minister John Gorton on 28 October 1968.
 The stone is displayed near Building 1 on the Bruce campus.
 The inscription reads:

 This Stone was unveiled by the right honourable J.G.
 Gorton, M.P., Prime Minister of Australia, on 28 October 1968, to mark the establishment of the Canberra College of Advanced Education.

 Stonefest

 An annual celebration, called Stone Day, was first held in 1971.
 It has since evolved into a popular music festival.
 Stone Day traditionally took place after classes finished at the end of Semester 2, but before exams.
 The day before was known as Stone Eve.
 Stone Day involved a music festival with local bands.

 Over the years, the Stone Day program grew larger, expanding to a whole week in 1976, and became Stoneweek.
 In the 1980s and 1990s, Stoneweek was a popular Canberra entertainment event and one of Australia's most popular music festivals.
 In 2000, the festival became Stonefest.

 Beginning in 2012, Stonefest was not held for a number of years at the University of Canberra.
 In 2014, UC created a mini-music Stonefest festival with a DJ and numerous activities, however it was not received well.
 In 2019, Stonefest returned, with both local and international acts, but did not run in 2020–2021 due to the COVID-19 pandemic, returning in 2022.